How to Appeal a Driver’s License Hearing Decision in Lansing

 Your hearing in front of the Administrative Hearing Section is set.
 You did your best to collect all the necessary paperwork and the reports from your support group and the ignition interlock company.
 Despite your best efforts, however, you were still missing certain documents and notarized letters.
 The appeal is denied and you are still left without a driver's license.
 What do you do next?

 In Lansing, when drivers lose their appeal with the Administrative Hearing Section (now called the AHS, formally known as the DAAD/DLAD), it can seem as if their licenses will never be reinstated, but there is hope.
 With the help of a great driver’s license attorney, like one from Grabel & Associates, it is possible to get your license back and start driving once more.

 After the Loss

 The AHS may cite a number of reasons why they denied your appeal for a license.
 If you have ignition interlock installed on your vehicle, you must supply a clean report from the company.
-You must also submit and pass a ten-panel urinalysis.
+You must also submit and pass a 12-panel urinalysis.
 Failure to do either of these could result in a denied appeal